 Breakfast is the most important meal of the day.
 Remember when commercials used to show a “complete breakfast” with fruits, dairy, and grains?
 That’s not common anymore – the average person doesn’t indulge in a “completely” balanced breakfast every morning.
-We live in a faster world now, and I suppose the allure of balance is trumped by convenience.
+We live in a faster world now, and balance is trumped by convenience.

 Breakfast doesn’t have to be a big production.
-It just has to be nutritious – high in fiber, protein, and complex carbohydrates.
 The key is to eat foods that make you feel fuller, longer.
-For my weight loss success, that meant cutting out as much bread as possible.
-Before I did that, I ate bagels, muffins, and scones often.
-Not good, especially for someone who sat while working.
+For my weight loss success (and weight training regiment), that meant cutting out as much bread as possible, and eating more protein.

 2 slices of Canadian bacon